 Herbert Barnum Seeley inherited a large portion of his grandfather P.T.
 Barnum’s estate, but none of his common sense.

 In December of 1896, Clinton Barnum Seeley was getting married.
-His brother, Herbert Barnum Seeley, decided to send him off with a bachelor party worthy of the grandson of circus entrepreneur Phineas Taylor “P.T.”
-Barnum – creator of the Greatest Show on Earth.
+His brother, Herbert Barnum Seeley, decided to send him off with a bachelor party worthy of the grandson of Phineas Taylor “P.T.”
+Barnum.
+Grandpa Barnum, circus entrepreneur, had of course created the Greatest Show on Earth.

 The capstone of the evening was to be a belly dance by a French-speaking dancer of Lebanese descent.
 Using the stage name “Little Egypt,” Ashea Wabe wowed audiences with her “hoochie coochie” dance.

 She had unveiled the dance at the World’s Columbian Exhibition in Chicago in 1893.